 - If there are compliance issues, all individuals involved should be re-trained on HIPAA compliance and proper social media usage & practices.

 What else can you do to prevent HIPAA violations online?

-Step one is creating a clear policy for employee use of social media, mobile devices, and other technologies.
-This includes a clear distinction between acceptable and unacceptable content forms and messages, policies for device protection, reporting lost or stolen devices that may contain private information, and so on.
+The first step to successful HIPAA compliance is creating a clear policy for employees that contains guidelines for social media, mobile devices, and general technology usage.
+This must include a clear distinction between acceptable and unacceptable forms of messages and content, policies for device protection, and procedure for reporting lost or stolen devices that may contain private information.

-Additionally, there are options for expert healthcare social media management - agencies who are experienced in online HIPAA compliance and human resources management.
-These companies can help you make the most of social media for your practice, and handle HIPAA training for staff (both online and offline).
+Additionally, there are options for expert healthcare social media management agencies who are experienced in online HIPAA compliance and human resources management.
+These companies can help you make the most of social media for your practice, and handle HIPAA training for staff, both on and offline.